A Monte Carlo framework for noncontinuous interactions between particles and classical fields

-The probability $\Pr_{\textrm{loss}}$ has already been discussed in the previous section \ref{sec:DampedHarmonicOssci} and follows the same schematic here.
-The loss and gain terms induced by the stochastic force are given by (\ref{deltaE.langevin}), due to their symmetry they are both subsumed in a single probability density term.
-The sum of all terms for the interaction probability distribution is:
+The probability $\Pr_{\textrm{loss}}$ has already been discussed in the previous section \ref{sec:DampedHarmonicOssci} and follows the same schematics here.
+Due to their symmetry, the loss and gain terms induced by the stochastic force, given by (\ref{deltaE.langevin}), can be subsumed in a single probability density term.
+The sum of all terms for the interaction probability distribution is

-The no-interaction probability $\Pr_0$ is again found by normalizing with $\int P(\Delta E, \Delta t) \dd \Delta E \equiv 1$.
+The no-interaction probability $\Pr_0$ is again fixed by the normalization condition, $\int P(\Delta E, \Delta t) \dd \Delta E =1$.
 Equation (\ref{eq:sum:ProbDistLangevin}) looks quite complicated, but the single terms can be easily interpreted and simulated.
 The last term is the contribution for no interaction to happen at all.
-The second last term describes the probability for a system to lose a given amount of energy $\overline{\Delta E}$, just like in our first example.
-The first term describes the process of gaining energy from the stochastic force, while the second term describes losing energy by a negative kick from $\xi(t)$.
-To sample the gain- and loss-terms by the random kicks in the probability density, one can simply sample a random kick $\xi_n$ and calculate the given energy difference from (\ref{deltaE.langevin}) which is propagated back to the system.
-As we simulate a scalar system, the already known relation for changing the energy (\ref{eq:changeEnergyScalar}) can be used.
+The second last term describes the probability for a system to lose a given amount of energy $\overline{\Delta E}$ due to friction, just like in our first example.
+Finally, the first term describes the process of changing the energy from a kick by the stochastic force.
+The system gains energy, if the direction of the kick points in direction if the velocity, $\dot x(t) \cdot \xi(t) > 0$, and loses energy if the kick reduces the velocity, which is the case for $\dot x(t) \cdot \xi(t) < 0$.